Mary Woronov: 1966–1973: Early work and collaborations with Andy Warhol

-Through her friendship with Gerard Malanga, Woronov became involved with Andy Warhol's art studio, The Factory, in New York City.
+Malanga, who was Andy Warhol's assistant at the time, asked Woronov if she would be in a movie he was making.
+Later, while on a Cornel-sponsored field trip to Manhattan-based artists, Woronov visited Warhol's art studio, The Factory.
+Woronov recalled Warhol was nowhere in sight: "I didn't know he was hiding in the staircase, but that's where he was."
+Malanga suggested Woronov stick around the studio, saying, "you should stay, they're doing a screen test."

 She appeared in numerous films for Warhol, becoming a Warhol superstar in the 1960s.
+Warhol bestowed her the nickname "Mary Might" but she didn't like it.
 She danced with Exploding Plastic Inevitable, Warhol's multimedia presentation of The Velvet Underground, and played Hanoi Hannah in Chelsea Girls, the 1966 experimental underground film directed by Warhol.
 The film was Warhol's first major commercial success after a long line of avant-garde art films (both feature-length and short).

 Of this time, she has said: "Of all the girls at Andy Warhol's Factory, I was the butch one.
-[Warhol] put me in his Screen Test and I spent my nights at Max's Kansas City. ...
+[Warhol] put me in his Screen Tests and I spent my nights at Max's Kansas City. ...
 I was the strong girl at the Factory."
-Further reflecting on her working relationship with Warhol, she commented in 2018: "I have a very dark side, I can’t help it, but to me that period was wine and roses.
+Further reflecting on her working relationship with Warhol, she commented in 2018: "I have a very dark side, I can't help it, but to me that period was wine and roses.
 It was darkness with pinpoints of light.
-My connection with Warhol was sort of like Lancelot’s connection to King Arthur".
+My connection with Warhol was sort of like Lancelot's connection to King Arthur".

 Between 1970 and 1972, Woronov starred in several films by her then-husband, Theodore Gershuny: Kemek (1970) Sugar Cookies (1973); and the slasher film Silent Night, Bloody Night (1972).

+In 1973, Woronov was cast as understudy to Julie Newmar in the role of Susan in the Broadway production of David Rabe's play Boom Boom Room.
+Newmar was fired during rehearsals and Woronov took over the role, eventually earning a Theatre World Award for her performance.
+The production played November 8 - December 9, 1973, at Lincoln Center's Vivian Beaumont Theater.

-Woronov's had a leading role in the Roger Corman-produced cult film Death Race 2000 (1975), followed by the Corman-produced Hollywood Boulevard (1976), directed by Alan Arkush and Joe Dante.
+Woronov's had a leading role in the Roger Corman-produced cult film Death Race 2000 (1975), followed by the Corman-produced Hollywood Boulevard (1976), directed by Allan Arkush and Joe Dante.